apache/solr/solr/compose-ui/README.md

 ## Build and Run

+> **IMPORTANT**
+>
+> Before you try to build your project, make sure you update your `gradle.properties` files to
+> reflect the module's configuration requirements.
+Review the differences between your file and
+> `gradle/template.gradle.properties` and update accordingly.

 To build and run the desktop client simply run `./gradlew :solr:compose-ui:run`.

 Make sure that you have a Solr development instance running on `localhost:8983`, as the current